FAQs

 Consumer Proposal Frequently Asked Questions

-A consumer proposal will be reported on your credit report as an R7 for 3 years from completion of the proposal or 6 years from the initial filing, whichever occurs first.
+A consumer proposal remains on your credit record for three years after completion or six years from the filing date, whichever comes first.

 A consumer proposal can offer a one time lump sum payment and/or payments over a maximum 5 year term.
 Once the proposal has been accepted by your creditors and the court, the terms are open and you can pay the proposal off sooner if you desire.